Lokathor/gba2k/asm_notes.md

 ## Style Guide

-* Capialization doesn't matter for asm instrucions (it does for labels!), so instructions are given here using lowercase.
+* Capitalization doesn't matter for asm instructions (it does for labels!), so instructions are given here using lowercase.
-* The configurable parts of an instruction are given in angle brakcets (`< >`), and then described as necessary below the instruction outline.
+* The configurable parts of an instruction are given in angle brackets (`< >`), and then described as necessary below the instruction outline.
   You should substitute those parts with appropriate selections in your own code, and not write the angle brackets.
 * Any other punctuation such as curly braces (`{ }`), square brackets (`[ ]`), commas (`,`), and hash signs (`#`) are all required parts of the syntax.
   Remember that rust uses curly braces for inline asm substitutions.
-  For the instrucitons that use curly braces you need to either type the curly brace twice when you want a brace that's not part of a substitution, or you need to use the `raw` option on the inline assembly block (but that prevents *all* substitutions for that inline asm block).
+  For the instructions that use curly braces you need to either type the curly brace twice when you want a brace that's not part of a substitution, or you need to use the `raw` option on the inline assembly block (but that prevents *all* substitutions for that inline asm block).

 ## Instruction Timing